The Bankrate promise

 You want a more travel-focused card

-If you’re interested in transferring your points to one of Citi’s airline or hotel partners, you’ll need a premium card like the Citi Premier® Card.
-Although this card comes with a higher annual fee of $95, you’ll earn better rewards on more spending categories.
-You’ll earn 3X points on restaurant, supermarket, gas station, hotel and air travel purchases and 1X points on all other purchases.
+If you’re interested in transferring your points to Citi’s full roster of airline or hotel partners, you’ll need a premium card like the Citi Premier® Card*, either on its own or paired with the Citi Rewards+ card.
+Although this card comes with a higher annual fee of $95, you’ll earn better rewards on more spending categories, including 3X points on restaurant, supermarket, gas station, hotel and air travel purchases (1X points on all other purchases).

 You don’t want to worry about spending limits